Princess Elisabeth of Prussia

 Princess Elisabeth of Prussia (18 June 1815 – 21 March 1885) was the second daughter of Prince Wilhelm of Prussia and Princess Maria Anna of Hesse-Homburg and a granddaughter of Frederick William II of Prussia.
 Through her eldest son Louis IV, Prince Philip, Duke of Edinburgh was her great-great-grandson, and she is consequently an ancestor of Charles III.

 Biography

-Elisabeth was born in Berlin to Prince Wilhelm of Prussia and Princess Maria Anna of Hesse-Homburg.
+Elisabeth was born in Berlin to Prince Wilhelm of Prussia and Princess Maria Anna of Hesse-Homburg, on the day of the Battle of Waterloo.
 Through her father, she was a granddaughter of Frederick William II of Prussia.
 Through her mother, she was a granddaughter of Frederick V, Landgrave of Hesse-Homburg.
 She was the fifth of seven surviving children.
 One of her sisters, Marie, became Queen of Bavaria.
+The family was relatively poor.
+Her dowry was only 3000 Thalers or £450.

 Elisabeth had good relationship with her daughter-in-law, Alice.
-In her later years, Elisabeth gained more weight and became obese.
 She lived to see her son ascend the throne as Grand Duke of Hesse and by Rhine on 13 June 1877 and to see Louis and Alice's two eldest daughters marry.
 Elisabeth and Charles' first great-grandchild, Princess Alice of Battenberg, was also born during her lifetime.
+In her later years, Elisabeth gained more weight and became obese.
 She died in Bessungen at the age of 69, outliving her husband by eight years.

+Her granddaughter Victoria described her in her memoirs thirty years after her death:My grandmother, Grossmama, we were rather in awe of when we were small, as she was always afraid our behaviour would be too uproarious for our grandfather.
+I only learned to appreciate her when I grew older, after my mother's death.
+She was very good to us, and we saw her often but she never interfered in our education carried on on the lines laid down by my mother.
+She was even shyer than my grandfather, very reserved, and deeply religious.
+Old fashioned in her views, she could be tolerant with young people's ideas.
+I can remember her listening with an amused smile at my lecture on Home Rule for Ireland and the advantages of socialism when I was about 16!